 A. Lyndon: If neither nitric acid or hot CitriSurf formulations remove the scale, you probably have to go to nitric/HF solutions or Potassium Permanganate solutions.
 The hot KMnO4 is safer to use, but can be very messy.
 Of course, you can remove it with electropolishing.
 Good luck!

 Stellar Solutions, Inc.

-It sounds like you will have to acid pickle to remove the scale prior to passivation.
+A. It sounds like you will have to acid pickle to remove the scale prior to passivation.
 The process that you should use will depend on the specific stainless steel alloy, its condition, and the nature of the scale.
 The residue may be oxide from the thermal process and/or from the oil quench.
-Start by referring to ASTM ASTM A380 [link is to "Download ASTM Standards" from ANSI.org] for as a standard guide for cleaning and passivation.
+Start by referring to ASTM A380 [link is to the practice at TechStreet] for as a standard guide for cleaning and passivation.